There are different types of tether devices.

 An excellent criminal defense attorney knows about sentencing alternatives and options.
 The attorney must know what is available to the client to help them with any issues they may have and eliminate, or at least minimize, any period of incarceration.
 There are numerous programs available for people with substance abuse or mental health problems (such as Sobriety Court and Drug Courts).
 Programs are available for first-time offenders (such as the Holmes Youthful Trainee Act and some prosecutor’s offices have First Offender Programs).
 Also, a lawyer can advocate for a tether instead of time in jail or prison.
 With the tether, the defendant is allowed to work and avoid incarceration.

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. pride themselves in giving their clients top-notch legal representation.
 It is vital to its attorneys that the firm protects our client’s due process and constitutional rights are protected.
 The firm’s attorneys are award-winning, highly experienced, and extremely professional.
 Each has earned the respect of the legal community.
-If you are facing criminal charges, you want someone who knows and understands the law and is familiar with all options available to you at sentencing.
+If you are facing criminal charges, you want someone who knows and understands the law and is familiar with all options available at sentencing.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.

-We will find a way to help you and, most importantly,
+We will find a way to help you.

 Contact Us - Michigan Criminal Defense Attorneys